napari/docs/docs/naps/9-multiple-canvases.md

 ## Backward Compatibility

 Maintaining the proxy API on the viewer via the concepts of a main and/or active canvas will make this work mostly backward-compatible, though there will inevitably be some breaking changes.
-There will like be significant breaking changes to private APIs.
+There will likely be significant breaking changes to private APIs.
 For example if plugins are attempting to access slice data directly from a layer instance, it may no longer be as expected.
 If this is a large burden, it too may be mitigated by delegating from the layer to the slice corresponding to the main or active canvas.

 ## Future Work